danikam/DACC_Analysis/README.md

 ## Running the code in the python notebook

 The code in the notebook can be executed interactively, one cell at a time.
 A given cell can be executed either by pressing the run button (▶) in the top panel, or by using the keyboard shortcut `Shift-Enter`.
 Just note that all cells prior to the given cell should have been executed at least once to ensure that the given cell will execute properly.

+You can also run all the cells in succession by clicking the 'Kernel' menu at the top, then selecting the 'Restart & Run All' option.

 ### Making changes on-the-fly